-To remove a PCI or PCI-X adapter, complete the following steps:
+To remove a PCI or PCI-X adapter, complete the following steps.

-- 1. Read the safety information that begins on page vii and "Installation guidelines" on page 117. - 2.
-If the adapter is not hot-pluggable, turn off the server and peripheral devices, and disconnect the power cords and all external cables necessary to remove or install the adapter. - 3.
-Remove the top cover (see "Top cover and bezel" on page 131). - 4.
+1. Read the safety information that begins on page vii and "Installation guidelines" on page 115.

+- 2. If the adapter is not hot-pluggable, turn off the server and peripheral devices, and disconnect the power cords and all external cables necessary to remove or install the adapter. - 3.
+Unlock the front cover (tower model only) and remove the top cover (see "Removing the top cover, bezel, and front cover" on page 119). - 4.
 Disconnect any cables from the adapter. - 5.
 Open the blue PCI-X retaining bar by lifting the front edge. - 6.
 Push the orange adapter retention latch toward the rear of the server and open the tab.
-The power LED for the slot turns off. - 7.
+The power LED for the slot turns off if an adapter is installed in the slot. - 7.
 Carefully grasp the adapter by its top edge or upper corners, and pull the adapter from the server. - 8.
 If you are instructed to return the adapter, follow all packaging instructions, and use any packaging materials for shipping that are supplied to you.